COASTAL GEORGIA HOT SPOTS

 FOUR /// Halyards is a beautifully appointed space, and anywhere you sit, you will be well cared for by an attentive staff.
 However, the long sleek bar is difficult to ignore when you enter.
 Settle in, like we did, and you might have found your roost for the evening.
 There is no reason to contemplate anything but local seafood, so go for that.
 Imaginative toppings and wonderful sides will make this a St. Simons standout experience.

 FIVE /// Funky cafés in village centers are always fun to patronize, but even above and beyond the many and creative java beverages that juiced us up during the day at Palm Coast Coffee, we liked this former house for the pub it turns into come nightfall.
 Open mic night, local musical talent, plenty of rotating beer on tap, and more character than anything around, you feel like you are in Key West in the midst of the tony St. Simons main drag.

 SIX /// To sit on an outdoor deck and devour local shrimp with a cold beer might be one of life’s inarguable and purest pleasures.
-To do so on the magical seaside landscape of the impeccable Jekyll Island is all the better, so head to the Rah Bar to indulge your senses.
-Peel and eat those puppies as you relish this very casual dive of a seafood joint juxtaposed with the one of the South’s most beautiful vistas.
+To do so on the magical seaside landscape of the impeccable Jekyll Island is all the better, so head to the The Wharf to indulge your senses.
+Peel and eat those puppies as you relish this casual seafood restaurant juxtaposed with the one of the South’s most beautiful vistas.